-Continued next page.

-Human Resources

-- Continued the strategic implementation of the Human Resources recruitment process including in-person opportunities.
-The department attended/scheduled more than 30 internal and external recruitment fairs, including events in Georgia, Pennsylvania, North Carolina, and Ohio. - Implemented several teacher signing bonuses including for those who had been student teachers or returned from another division to teach with NPS.
-A stipend was also implemented for experienced teachers who mentor and guide student teachers through the obligations of their teacher preparation program.

-Technology Innovation

-- Launched Student Online Registration (Synergy OLR) providing parents the ability to register their children and improve efficiency and accuracy of student data. - Conducted a Frontline Asset Management (FAM) inventory system rollout for technology accountability and reporting and implemented a process to inventory tech devices and provide data when needed.
-Inventory teams were created to support and maintain school technology inventory. - Expanded use of iDashboard systems to display information on our website.

-School Facilities and Support Services

-- > Installed water-bottle filling stations in all schools. - Installed HVAC replacement units in multiple schools. - Moved forward on both Booker T. Washington High School Vision for the Future feasibility study and Maury High School Renovation or Replacement study. - > Converted former Fairlawn Elementary site into the new home of Easton Preschool at Fairlawn. - Replaced and upgraded Print Shop equipment to modernize printing services.

-Student Services

-- Received Virginia School Screening Testing for Assurance grant for COVID mitigation needs to provide PCR testing at select sites, antigen testing kits for students and staff, and additional air purifiers for schools and departments. - Received nursing workforce recruitment and retention grant to assist with nursing professional development and resources to fill hard-to-staff nursing positions. - Created a Multi-Tiered Systems of Support plan and resource mapping of division mental health, socialemotional learning (SEL), and behavioral efforts. - Developed the Wellness Assistant position. - Developed mental health training for staff and students.
-Student Wellness and Athletics collaborated on mental health programming. - > Partnered with Positive Behavioral Interventions and Supports (PBIS) consultants to complete walk throughs. - Provided training to all mental health workers and administrators on the use of Rethink program on socialemotional learning and lessons to students on SEL topics.
+- Provided 2022 summer learning opportunities for 5,182 students. - Received Virginia School Screening Testing for Assurance grant for COVID mitigation needs to provide PCR testing at select sites, antigen testing kits for students and staff, and additional air purifiers for schools and departments. - Received nursing workforce recruitment and retention grant to assist with nursing professional development and resources to fill hard-to-staff nursing positions. - Created a Multi-Tiered Systems of Support plan and resource mapping of division mental health, SEL, and behavioral efforts. - > Developed the Wellness Assistant position. - Developed mental health training for staff and students.
+Student Wellness and Athletics collaborated on mental health programming. - > Partnered with Positive Behavioral Interventions and Supports consultants to complete PBIS walk throughs. - Provided training to all mental health workers and administrators on the use of Rethink program on socialemotional learning and lessons to students on SEL topics. - Developed and implemented a two-day, rising ninth-graders transition program at all five high schools during Summer 2022 to help students make a smooth, successful transition to high school. - Developed and implemented a two-day, rising sixth-graders transition program at all middle schools during Summer 2022 to help students successfully transition to the middle grades. - Provided multiple trainings and supports in social-emotional learning for principals, staff, students, including professional development, advisory periods, and strategies. - Trained secondary principals in data analysis and the use of data to inform school improvement planning and implementation. - > Hired five additional graduation coaches to support students' on-time graduation from high school. - Provided professional development for graduation coaches around innovative strategies to re-enroll students who have dropped out of high school and to support students holistically to prevent them from dropping out of high school. - Implemented individualized learning plans utilizing a blended instructional approach with intensive, holistic student support at Open Campus to ensure options for students who have not found success in a traditional high school setting. - Prepared and served over 1.6 million reimbursable student meals during the first three months of school.
+(September through November |626,539 Breakfasts, 930,728 Lunches, 43,630 after school snacks, and 44,722 suppers.)
+The Fresh Fruit and Vegetable Program provided approximately 230,000 servings of extra food during that same timeframe. - Celebrated Crunch Heard Round the Commonwealth, Farm to School Week, National School Lunch Week, and National Bullying Prevention Month in October. - > Hosted parents for holiday meals at schools in November to rave reviews. - Served Winter Break Meals NPS was the only local area school district providing meals to children over the academic break. - Received bulk milk dispensing equipment through a grant from the Dairy Alliance.
+Granby High School is the first in NPS to pilot this program.

-Student Services, continued

-- Developed and implemented a two-day, rising ninth-graders transition program at all five high schools during Summer 2022 to help students make a smooth, successful transition to high school. - Developed and implemented a two-day, rising sixth-graders transition program at all middle schools during Summer 2022 to help students successfully transition to the middle grades. - Provided multiple trainings and supports in social-emotional learning for principals, staff, students, including professional development, advisory periods, and strategies.

-Student Nutrition

-- Prepared and served over 1.6 million student meals during the first three months of school.
-(September through November.
-The Fresh Fruit and Vegetable Program provided approximately 230,000 servings of extra food during that same timeframe. - ➤ Celebrated Crunch Heard Round the Commonwealth, Farm to School Week, National School Lunch Week, and National Bullying Prevention Month in October. - Hosted parents for holiday meals at schools in November to rave reviews. - ➤ Served Winter Break Meals NPS was the only local area school district providing meals to children over the academic break. - Received bulk milk dispensing equipment through a grant from the Dairy Alliance (eliminates plastic bottles and reduces waste).
-Granby High School is the first in NPS to pilot this program. - ➤ Received \$25,000 from No Kid Hungry to create a food pantry to assist food insecure households in addition to support provided through reimbursable meal programs. - > Hosted two dietetic interns, with a third scheduled to start. - ➤ Provided meals and nutrition education on Saturdays including Sherwood Forest's Community Day and the English Learner Family Academy. - ➤ Hosted School Nutrition Association of Virginia's regional meeting at Norview High. - Extended the Tower Garden project funded by the Newby Foundation to St. Helena Elementary. - ➤ Held a food drive for NPS students with Old Dominion University. - > Recruited, trained, and provided paid employment for persons with disabilities in collaboration with the department of Special Education and outside agencies. - Worked closely with the City of Norfolk's Emergency Preparedness and Response team on developing mass feeding strategies. - Continued support from Youth Earn and Learn-Jobs for Kids for school meals with their Mobile Produce Stand. - Selected for the inaugural Heathy School Food Pathway Fellowship Program, sponsored by the Chef Ann Foundation!
-District Supervisor Renee Swank was recently chosen to participate in a new, 55-week, federal-and state-registered apprenticeship program that teaches technical skills needed to boost our successful, self-operated meal program to the next level through scratch-cooking and advocacy for fresh and healthy meals for all students, everywhere.
-Only 24 School Nutrition professionals in the entire country were selected.

-Student and Staff Safety and Security